 This is a core module that deals with regular expressions, internal functions and Lua code to filter messages.

-- a logical sequence of different atoms
+Regexp module operates with expressions - a logical sequence of different atoms.
+Atoms

 are elements of the expression and could be represented as regular expressions, rspamd